Skip to main content

 The academic understanding of estradiol’s role in male bone health has significant clinical implications for the management of men on TRT.
 It suggests that the routine use of aromatase inhibitors should be approached with caution and that the goal of hormonal management should be to maintain estradiol levels within a physiologic range that is protective for bone.

-This requires a personalized approach to TRT, with careful monitoring of both testosterone and estradiol levels, as well as markers of and bone mineral density.
+This requires a personalized approach to TRT, with careful monitoring of both testosterone and estradiol levels, as well as markers of bone turnover and bone mineral density.
 Future research may focus on developing more selective estrogen receptor modulators (SERMs) that can provide the benefits of estrogen on bone without causing unwanted side effects.

 Additionally, further studies are needed to define the optimal estradiol range for men on TRT and to identify which individuals are at the greatest risk for Anastrozole-induced bone loss.